-Lion Rock in Sigiriya is one of the most popular landmarks to visit during a route through Sri Lanka.
-The natural phenomenon is an enormous (200m) square-shaped rock, a former fortress of King Kassapa.
-We were blown away by the murals and gardens, and were even more shocked to find a swimming pool and palace on top of the rock itself!
-Find out how to climb the rock and where to stay for your trip.
+Lion Rock in Sigiriya is one of the most impressive landmarks we got to visit on our Sri Lanka route.
+The natural phenomenon is an enormous, square-shaped rock (200 meters high!), a former fortress of King Kassapa.
+We were blown away by the murals and gardens, and were even more shocked to find a swimming pool and palace on the top!
+Discover how to climb the rock and where to stay nearby.

 Combine visiting Sigiriya Lion Rock together with Pollonaruwa, an ancient ruin city nearby.
-It takes about 1 hour 20 minutes to drive there or you can join an organized tour from Sigiriya.
+It took us 1 hour and 20 minutes to drive there but you can join an organized tour from Sigiriya.

-We do think it’s worth it, but if you’re looking for a cheaper option, climb Pidurangala Rock instead.
-We were lucky enough to visit both, and each has its positives, so it’s hard to choose!
+We do think it’s worth it, but a cheaper option is to climb Pidurangala Rock instead.
+We were lucky enough to visit both, and both have their positives, so it’s hard to choose!

 Best Time to Climb Lion Rock in Sigiriya